codemanas/cm-typesense-docs/docs/getting-started.md

 1. Enable which post types should be indexed
 2. Bulk index the selected post types
-3. Hijack WordPress Search to show autocomplete
+3. Replace WordPress Search to show autocomplete or instant search popup

 ### Enable Post Types
 This option allows you to select which post types to index.